agunechemba/agunechemba.github.io/index.md

     fetch(scriptURL, { method: 'POST', body: new FormData(form)})
       .then(response => {
         msg.innerText = "Thank you.
-We will reach out to schedule your appointment.";
+I will reach out to schedule your appointment.";
         form.reset();
         btn.innerText = "Request Sent";
       })